 Enjoy our spacious traditional thatch drum school in the heart of the Garifuna community.
-Surround yourself with lush vegetation, see parakeets flocking around, hear sounds of howler monkeys nearby.
+Surround yourself with lush vegetation, see parakeets flocking and toucans hopping around, hear sounds of howler monkeys nearby.

-All just a 20 minute walk, 10 minute bike ride or quick taxi ride away.
+All of this just a 20 minute walk, 10 minute bike ride or quick taxi ride away.

 We share the Garifuna culture with locals and visitors which helps to preserve the culture for generations to come.
 We welcome guests of all ages and backgrounds.
 Don’t worry if you’ve never done any kind of drumming before or if you think you can’t dance.
-We welcome those with no rhythm, two left hands, two left feet, and of course those who consider themselves professionals.
+We welcome those with no rhythm, two left hands, two left feet, and of course professionals.

 Read about us in Lonely Planet, Moon Belize and most other reputable guidebooks.
 Also check our TripAdvisor reviews, Facebook reviews and Google+ reviews.